pronoy1004/final-project-code/readme.md

 3. Register or login.
 If using for the first time, select '2' to register at the prompt.
 Enter a username.
 Then enter '1' to login with your username at the prompt.
 4. Select a query from the menu and enter the required parameters.
 5. Login is required for each new query.
+6. User logs can be viewed in Postgres.